orf/blog-hugo/content/blog/bulk-update-added-to-django.md

 ```

 For simple numerical operations or basic string manipulations this is a great way of quickly updating a lot of rows.
 But
-in our first example we want to translate our post titles to German, no databases can do that natively (not yet at least!),
+in our first example we want to translate our post titles to German - no databases can do that natively (not yet at least!)
 so you are stuck with 1 query per model.

 ## The solution